Axhigowda/ORRERY-NASA-TECHNOCRATS/README.md

 ## Installation & Usage

 1. Clone the repository or download the project files.
+2. Check if you have installed Node.js and Three.js in your machine, if not install Node.js first.
+3. To install all the Dependencies required go to the project folder and run this command "npm install" and "npm install three" in the terminal.
+4. To run the project just enter this command in the terminal "npm start".
-2. Open `index.html` in any web browser to run the application.
+5. Once done it will show a clicable link in terminal to open it in any web browser to run the application.
-3. Ensure you have an active internet connection for retrieving live NEO data from NASA’s API.
+6. Ensure you have an active internet connection for retrieving live NEO data from NASA’s API.

 ## Dependencies